MILNE / OJITO RESIDENCE - NEW YORK, NY

 TYPOLOGY: Residential

-SCOPE: Full Interior Renovation
+SCOPE: Complete Interior Renovation

 SIZE: 2000 Sq.
 Ft.